-X. Landscaping
+IX.
+Landscaping.

 - A. The landscape requirements in this article are the exclusive landscaping requirements applicable to the Property.
-Unless otherwise stated in this article, the requirements of Section 1A-200 [Landscaping Requirements] of the Zoning Ordinance do not apply. - B. Single family detached, single family attached, and Type 1 multi-family development shall be landscaped in accordance with the residential landscaping requirements on Exhibit G. - C. Parkways adjacent to Type 2 multi-family, Type 3 multi-family, and non-residential buildings shall be landscaped in accordance with Section 1A-200 [Landscape Requirements] of the Zoning Ordinance.
+Unless otherwise stated in this article, the requirements of Section 1A-200, "Landscaping Requirements," of the Zoning Ordinance do not apply. - B. Single family detached and single family attached shall be landscaped in accordance with the residential landscaping requirements on Exhibit G. - C. Parkways adjacent to non-residential buildings shall be landscaped in accordance with Section 1A-200, "Landscape Requirements," of the Zoning Ordinance.